 Across regions, states and cities, Indian consumers are increasingly turning towards the Internet to shop for apparel.
 As the e-retail fever spreads to new geographies, building strength in digital channels will become an imperative for apparel retailers to both secure and expand their customer base.

-In India, online marketplaces like Amazon, Flipkart or Jabong are turning more and more consumers into digital shoppers.
+In India, online marketplaces such as Amazon, Flipkart or Jabong are turning more and more consumers into digital shoppers.
 The value proposition of these players, based on attractive prices, convenience, and choice is answering the needs of a widening base of customers.
 So much so that in 2014, only a few years after their entry into the Indian market, online sales of apparel reached a record Rs.
 3,200 crores.

 Today, online apparel shoppers live in more diverse locations - including many Tier II and III cities, resulting in the dispersed set of e-retail hotspots shown on the map.